7.3 |

 happiness of persons is, or were, an ultimate value.
 The

-ultimate value itself is of course always perfective.
+ultimate value itself is, of course, always perfective.
 It is

 relatively easy to see whether a value is perfective instead of